Epsilon Eridani: Kinematics

 Epsilon Eridani has a high proper motion, moving −0.976 arcseconds per year in right ascension (the celestial equivalent of longitude) and 0.018 arcseconds per year in declination (celestial latitude), for a combined total of 0.962 arcseconds per year.
 The star has a radial velocity of +15.5 km/s (away from the Sun).
 The space velocity components of Epsilon Eridani in the galactic co-ordinate system are (U, V, W) = (−3, +7, −20) km/s, which means that it is travelling within the Milky Way at a mean galactocentric distance of 28.7 kly (8.79 kiloparsecs) from the core along an orbit that has an eccentricity of 0.09.
-The velocity and heading of Epsilon Eridani indicate that it may be a member of the Ursa Major Moving Group, whose members share a common motion through space.
+The position and velocity of Epsilon Eridani indicate that it may be a member of the Ursa Major Moving Group, whose members share a common motion through space.
 This behaviour suggests that the moving group originated in an open cluster that has since diffused.
 The estimated age of this group is 500±100 million years, which lies within the range of the age estimates for Epsilon Eridani.

 During the past million years, three stars are believed to have come within 7 ly of Epsilon Eridani.
 The most recent and closest of these encounters was with Kapteyn's Star, which approached to a distance of about 3 ly roughly 12,500 years ago.
 Two more distant encounters were with Sirius and Ross 614.
 None of these encounters are thought to have been close enough to affect the circumstellar disk orbiting Epsilon Eridani.

 Epsilon Eridani made its closest approach to the Sun about 105,000 years ago, when they were separated by 7 ly.
 Based upon a simulation of close encounters with nearby stars, the binary star system Luyten 726-8, which includes the variable star UV Ceti, will encounter Epsilon Eridani in approximately 31,500 years at a minimum distance of about 0.9 ly (0.29 parsecs).
 They will be less than 1 ly (0.3 parsecs) apart for about 4,600 years.
 If Epsilon Eridani has an Oort cloud, Luyten 726-8 could gravitationally perturb some of its comets with long orbital periods.

 Planetary system

-Dust disk

-Observations with the James Clerk Maxwell Telescope at a wavelength of 850 μm show an extended flux of radiation out to an angular radius of 35 arcseconds around Epsilon Eridani.
-The peak emission occurs at an angular radius of 18 arcseconds, which corresponds to a radius of about 60 au.
-The highest level of emission occurs over the radius 35–75 au from Epsilon Eridani and is substantially reduced inside 30 au.
-This emission is interpreted as coming from a young analogue of the Solar System's Kuiper belt: a compact dusty disk structure surrounding Epsilon Eridani.
-From Earth, this belt is viewed at an inclination of roughly 25° to the line of sight.